bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 > Some resources are only accessible to the API account that created them.
 These include webhooks and metafields.
 If you need to revoke a store API account, plan accordingly.

 ## App API accounts

-Developers create app API accounts in the [Developer Portal](https://devtools.bigcommerce.com).
+You can [create app API accounts](#obtaining-app-api-credentials) in the [Developer Portal](https://devtools.bigcommerce.com).
 Most apps use access tokens generated from the API account's `client_ID`, `client_secret`, and a grant `code` to read and change store data once the store owner installs and authorizes the app.
-The vast majority of app API access tokens must be generated in a grant code authorization flow.
+[Generate access tokens](#app-access-tokens) with the BigCommerce-initiated grant code authorization flow.

-Some APIs may use app OAuth API accounts to implement authentication patterns other than the traditional OAuth grant `code` to `access_token` pipeline.
-As of this writing, this includes the [Current Customer API](/api-docs/storefront/current-customer-api).
-Consult the documentation for the API you want to use to learn more about the authentication pattern it requires.
-For a summary of the authentication methods in each of our APIs, read about [Authenticating BigCommerce APIs](/api-docs/getting-started/authentication/authenticating-bigcommerce-apis).
+Some APIs use app API accounts to implement alternative authentication patterns.
+For a summary of all our authentication methods, see [Authenticating BigCommerce APIs](/api-docs/getting-started/authentication/authenticating-bigcommerce-apis).
 ### Obtaining app API credentials

 To get app API credentials, you need a BigCommerce [Developer Portal](https://devtools.bigcommerce.com) account.
-Create or sign in, then navigate to **My Apps** at the top right and perform the following steps:
+Once you have an account, sign in and perform the following steps:

-1. Click **Create an app**.
+1. Click the **Create an app** button on the right side of the landing page.

 ![Create an App](https://s3.amazonaws.com/user-content.stoplight.io/6012/1537389767940 "Create an App")